 Local Warden’s Blog

-- Successful nest box results on former Brecknock Wildlife Trust Reserves In grateful recognition of a legacy donated to Brecknock Wildlife Trust (before it merged with WTSWW), Trust staff and volunteers wished to strengthen the provision of bird nest-boxes on two woodland reserves near Brecon.
+- Successful nest box results on reserves in Brecknock In grateful recognition of a legacy donated to Brecknock Wildlife Trust (before it merged with WTSWW), Trust staff and volunteers wished to strengthen the provision of bird nest-boxes on two woodland reserves near Brecon.
 These are Coed Dyrysiog (Soar), a predominantly oak woodland on a sloping bank of the River Bran, and Drostre Wood (Llanwern) an ...

 - Y Byddwn Nature Reserve I took over management of Y Byddwn Nature Reserve in October 2016 and being a small reserve, hardly larger then 4 tennis courts, I immediately set about identifying the flora and fauna, mostly fauna via photography throughout most of 2017.
 The photographs were then posted on the local Biodiversity Information Services (BIS) or the national ‘irecord’ ...